garyzhubc/STAT406-2017/Lecture2/README.md

 Predictions using a linear model
 --------------------------------

 In these notes we continue looking at the problem of comparing different models based on their prediction properties.
-As in the previous lecture, we consider a **full** and a **reduced** model, and we assume that the variables included in the **reduced** model were not selected using the training data.
+As in the previous lecture, we consider a **full** and a **reduced** model, and in all that follows we assume that the variables included in the **reduced** model were not selected using the training data.

 ### Estimating MSPE with a test set